-Figure 14: Insert from the Joint Operations Graphics - Air (JOG - A) map 5.1.3 General map of the Republic of Slovenia defense administrations with their branches at 1: 250,000 The general map of the Republic of Slovenia defense administrations with branches at 1: 250,000 displays on one sheet the administrative course of boundaries of defense administrations with their branches and respective seats.
+The third from the set of military topographic maps is the military topographic map at 1: 100,000.
+It is intended primarily for defense planning and regional operations.
+In terms of contents, it is in line with VTK 50 and VTK 25.
+All 16 $40' \times 24'$ sheets were created in 2002 and 2003 through a partial renovation of the former TK 100 VGI.
+6.1.2 General map of the Republic of Slovenia defense administrations with their branches at 1: 250,000 The general map of the Republic of Slovenia defense administrations with branches at 1: 250,000 displays on one sheet the administrative course of boundaries of defense administrations with their branches and respective seats.
 It was created on the basis of the National Map of the Republic of Slovenia at 1: 250,000, created by the Surveying and Mapping Authority of the Republic of Slovenia in 1994 and last thematically updated in 2003.
-5.1.4 Air navigation map of the Republic of Slovenia at 1: 250,000 for the purposes of defense (VFR) The 2006-made aviation navigation map of the Republic of Slovenia at 1: 250,000 for the purposes of defense (VFR) is intended for the use by members of the Slovenian army in planning and implementing aircraft training and other air assignments.
+6.1.3 Air navigation map of the Republic of Slovenia at 1: 250,000 for the purposes of defense (VFR) The 2006-first made aviation navigation map of the Republic of Slovenia at 1: 250,000 for the purposes of defense (VFR) is intended for the use by members of the Slovenian army in planning and implementing aircraft training and other air assignments.
 It was made on the basis of the General national map of the Republic of Slovenia at 1: 250,000 and in line with the appropriate STANAG standards and actual special specifications in force for aviation maps (Figure 15).
+Last revision dates in 2018.